jlenoble/child-process-data/README.md

 });
 ```

+## Options

+As a second argument, `childProcessData` can take a literal object with the following keys:

+* `silent`: if `true`, `childProcessData` will capture but not print the child process logging messages.

 ## Accessing individual messages

 To access the output of a child process that exited without errors, you use the ```then``` channel of the promise returned by ```childProcessData```.